briancavalier/assert/README.md

 ### throws :: (a &rarr; *) &rarr; e

 Assert that a function throws.
 If so, return the thrown value, otherwise throw AssertionError.
-Compose

 ```js
 throws(() => { throw new Error('oops') }) //> *returns* Error: oops